CLAM: Continuous Latent Action Models for Robot Learning from Unlabeled Demonstrations: APPENDIX

 \textbf{Latent Action Decoder.} At test time, the learned latent actions cannot be directly executed in the environment.
 Consequently, we learn a \textbf{\ad{latent action decoder}}, $p_\omega(a_t \mid z_t)$ using $\labeleddata$ to ground the learned latent actions to executable environment actions.
-Prior work \cite{schmidtlearning} trains the action decoder independently from the latent action model.
+To ensure $z_t$ remains a low-level latent action, the action decoder is intentionally not conditioned on observations.
+Some prior work \cite{schmidtlearning} trains the action decoder independently from the latent action model.
 This is reasonable for environments with discrete action spaces, where it is possible to learn the mapping from a discrete set of codes to the environment actions.
-For continuous action spaces, we will show that the latent action space learned by forward reconstruction alone is difficult to decode to real-world actions.
+Recent work \cite{nikulin2025latent} points toward the benefit of providing additional supervision by jointly training with labeled data.
+We find this holds in real-world experiments, so we adopt a joint training approach for our LAM training.
+We find that this allows for effective decoding to real-world actions.

-To address this, we propose \emph{\textbf{joint training}} of the action decoder and the latent action model to regularize the learned latent action space, ensuring that it allows for effective decoding to real-world actions.
 Importantly, we do not make any assumptions about how $\labeleddata$ is collected.
-Furthermore, we demonstrate that the $\labeleddata$ \textit{can come from any behavioral policy, even a random policy or task-agnostic play data}, allowing CLAM to work even without access to expert teleoperated data.
+Furthermore, we demonstrate that $\labeleddata$ \textit{can come from any behavioral policy, even a random policy or task-agnostic play data}, allowing CLAM to work even without access to expert teleoperated data.
 During LAM pretraining, we alternate between gradient updates on batches of unlabeled data for training the LAM and batches of labeled data for training the action decoder.
 The final training objective for CLAM is $\calL_{\text{CLAM}} = \cal{L}_{\text{recon}} + \beta \calL_{\text{action-decoder}}$ where ${\calL_{\text{action-decoder}} = \text{MSE}(\hat{a}_t, a_t)}$ and $\beta$ is a hyperparameter that balances the reconstruction and action decoder losses.